geerlingguy/drupal-for-kubernetes/README.md

      (Wait for the environment to come up—you can monitor the logs with `docker-compose logs -f`).

-  1. Once the container is running, you need to install Drupal.
+  1. Once the container is running, install Drupal.
 You can either access http://localhost/ and install using the UI, or install via Drush:

          ```
-         docker-compose exec drupal bash -c 'vendor/bin/drush site-install standard --db-url="mysql://drupal:$DRUPAL_DB_PASSWORD@$DRUPAL_DB_HOST/drupal" --site-name="Drupal Example Site for Kubernetes" -y'
+         docker-compose exec drupal bash -c 'vendor/bin/drush site:install minimal --db-url="mysql://drupal:$DRUPAL_DB_PASSWORD@$DRUPAL_DB_HOST/drupal" --site-name="Drupal Example Site for Kubernetes" --existing-config -y'
          ```

   1. Visit http://localhost/ in your browser, and login as `admin` using the password Drush printed in the 'Installation complete' message.

-## Push the image to a Docker registry

-TODO.
+### Managing Configuration

+After making any configuration changes on the website, you can export the configuration to disk so it can be preserved in the codebase and deployed to the production site:

+    docker-compose exec drupal bash -c 'vendor/bin/drush config:export -y'

 ## License